A fire at a wedding hall in northern Iraq has killed more than 100 people and injured 150 | Law-Order

 That includes the 2017 Grenfell Fire in London that killed 72 people in the greatest loss of life in a fire on British soil since World War II, as well as multiple high-rise fires in the United Arab Emirates.

-The fire was the latest disaster to strike Iraq's shrinking Christian minority, which over the past two decades has been violently targeted by extremists first from al-Qaeda and then the Islamic State militant group.
+Over the past two decades, Iraq's Christian minority has been violently targeted by extremists first from al-Qaeda and then the Islamic State militant group.

 The number of Christians in Iraq today is estimated at 150,000, compared to 1.5 million in 2003.
 Iraq's total population is more than 40 million.